ta-data-bcn/lab-list-comprehensions/README.md

 ## Introduction

-As you have learned in the List Comprehension lesson, list comprehensions allow you to efficiently perform iteration, storage, and even filtering based on conditional statements.
+As you have learned in the *List Comprehension* lesson, list comprehensions allow you to efficiently perform iteration, storage and even filtering based on conditional statements.
 List comprehensions are useful for a variety of things, so it is critical that you get sufficient practice and become skilled at identifying when to use them.

+To know more about why to use list comprehensions and what are they useful for, check [this](https://towardsdatascience.com/how-list-comprehensions-can-help-your-code-look-better-and-run-smoother-3cf8f87172ae) Medium article.

 In this lab, you will practice constructing list comprehensions and using them to extract and filter information in a variety of scenarios.
 You will work on your own but remember the teaching staff is at your service whenever you encounter problems.